bgawalt/deep_mine/README.md

 where using the character `m` for `difficulty` launches a medium-difficulty game, and `h` launches a hard game.
 (Any other character, or omitting the character, launches the default: an easy game.)
 It will ask you for one integer at a time, Row, then Col, to pick a place to dig.
+(Rows and columns are zero-indexed.)
 You can't plant flags, so just dig up all the not-mine spots till you win.

 Some more details on the `MinesweeperGame`